Good reads are the best solution to insomnia.

 Preston invites you into the intimacy of his consulting rooms so that you can experience for yourself the relationships that tease, challenge and disturb doctors of every ilk.

 Chiropractic books help you discover how doctors tick, not unimportant in your relationship with all your own.
 Is he a highway robber in a white coat? asks Preston.
 Yes, a good read.

 More good reads from Bernard Preston.
 Fresh from a case that threatens his integrity, Preston finds himself contemplating giving up practice.
 The chiropractic shoe is pinching my foot, says he.
 Helped by the wisdom of his wife, the thrill and diversions of his hobbies and the support of patients and friends, can the burnt-out doctor regain balance again in his skewed life?
 Without a doubt, a good read!
 You won't put it down, guaranteed.

 There are a free snippets from Frog in my Throat at these links.

 Reading chiropractic will bring you new insights as Preston tells of the inner pain that many and perhaps most doctors experience, and the joys of seeing patients regaining control of their lives, once governed by disabling pain.

 Forget your personal aches and pains as you immerse yourself in these true life experiences.
 Expect to be stretched as you discover how Preston badgers his patients into happier and healthier life styles.
 Never was adding to your resources about chiropractic such fun!

-Available in paperback in the USA and Canada, and South Africa, but world wide on your ereader.
-Postage costs are enormous and of course the paperback is more costly to produce.
-It's your choice but I recommend the paperlight kindle for your ebooks.
+Available in paperback in the USA and Canada, and South Africa, but world wide on your e-reader.
+Postage costs are enormous and of course the paperback is more expensive to produce.
+It's your choice but I recommend the paper light Kindle for your eBooks.

 it's nice to crawl up in bed with a good paper book, they're getting damned